emetha/Mr.SaltSlack/README.md

 # Mr.SaltSlack
 A slack bot for receiving status notifications from SaltStack.

+Mr.SaltSlack offers the following features in its current state:

 ## Installation
 Mr.SaltSlack is a link between Salt and Slack.
 Because of this you will have to install [Salt](https://repo.saltstack.com/#ubuntu), create a slack webhook and run the Mr.SaltSlack installation script, before Mr.SaltSlack is able to run.
 ### Install Salt